Conal-Tuohy/APIHarvester/README.md

       XPath identifying the individual records within a response.
 If not specified, the entire response is saved as a single record.
  • id-xpath
       XPath of unique id for each record, evaluated within the context of each record - required.
+ • discard-xpath
+      XPath of elements or text which should be discarded, evaluated within the context of each record.
+ • resume-when-xpath
+      XPath determining whether to resume from a harvest page or not - default = "true()"
  • resumption-xpath
       XPath of URL or URLs for subsequent pages of data - if not specified only the initial URL will be harvested)
  • url-suffix